 Is it legal to carry sterile syringes?

 It is legal to possess sterile syringes in NSW.
-Although it is legal to receive a sterile syringe from an authorised needle and syringe program worker it is illegal for members of the public to pass sterile equipment on to someone else.
+Although it is legal for an authorised needle and syringe program worker to distribute sterile syringes, it is illegal for members of the public to pass sterile equipment on to someone else.
+Read more here

 Don’t NSPs just encourage drug use?